 •Clamp across utero-ovarian ligaments (note: will occlude fallopian tubes) (see 'Clamp across utero-ovarian ligaments' above)

-•Internal iliac artery ligation (procedure of last resort) (see 'Internal iliac artery ligation' above)
+•Internal iliac artery ligation (procedure of last resort) (see 'Role of internal iliac artery ligation' above)

 ●Intraoperative blood salvage may be arranged before laparotomy or requested during laparotomy, but its use is investigational in the obstetrical setting.
-(See 'Intraoperative blood salvage' above.)
+(See 'Role of intraoperative blood salvage' above.)

 ●Bleeding from a hysterotomy incision can generally be controlled by suture ligation.
 The angles of a transverse incision should be clearly visualized to ensure that they, and any retracted vessels, are completely ligated.
 If possible, the ipsilateral ureter should be identified before the bleeding is controlled and, once the hemorrhage has been controlled, the integrity of the ureter should be ensured.
 (See 'Myometrial lacerations' above.)